 Stages You Can Go Through As You Improve Your People Skills

-I've observed that people seem to go through different stages as they work through their social issues.
-I'll lay them out so you'll have a better idea of some things that may come up for you in the future, and to possibly make you feel better if you currently feel stuck in a bad place.
+I've observed that people can go through different stages as they work past their social issues.
+I'll lay them out so you'll have a better idea of what may come up for you in the future, and to possibly make you feel better if you currently feel stuck in a bad place.

-The obvious disclaimer is that no one really goes through concrete, isolated stages in a concise, tidy order.
-They're more just a way of illustrating general ideas.
+The obvious disclaimer is that no one really goes through concrete, isolated phases in a concise, tidy order.
+They're just a way of illustrating general ideas.
 The actual process varies between people and is much more disorderly and blurred together.
 Not everyone will go all the stages either (e.g., if your people skills are half-decent you may only experience later ones).
 Certain things may not apply to you.
 You may experience aspects of several stages at once.
-You may be in different stages for different parts of yourself (e.g., with most people you're okay, but with certain types you're much more behind).
+You may be in different stages for varying facets of your development (e.g., for most social situations you're in a later stage, but are in earlier one for a tricky area).